 There most likely won’t be somewhere for gifts without asking first.
 If the restaurant does not have a secure area where guests can put gifts, assign someone to bring a large basket or cute totes to hold all of the gifts in.
 You also might want to assign someone to communicate with everyone where the gifts go, as well as keep track of them.
 The message should also be communicated to the bride that she does not have to open her gifts at the shower if she is not comfortable doing so.
 Breaking the stigma that you have to open gifts in front of people is important for people with social anxiety.

-The final part of the bridal shower you’re going to want have already figured out well before the bride has to.
+The final part of the bridal shower you’re going to want has already been figured out well before the bride has to.
 Make sure you have the payment plan figured out well in advance so that there are no awkward moments for your bride.
-The family may want to pay for it, a small group of friends may want to split, no matter the situation make sure you have it figured out in advance.
+The family may want to pay for it, a small group of friends may want to split, the family of the groom may want to provide the staff with tips, no matter the situation make sure you have it figured out in advance.